MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-daemon-app-call-api.md

 ## Configure the sample daemon app and API

+To use your app registration details in the client web app sample, use the following steps:

 #### [Node](#tab/node-external)

-To use your app registration in the client web app sample:

 1. In your code editor, open `App\authConfig.js` file.